broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### Important configuration notes

 By default, the workflow is set up to write outputs to the workspace Google bucket.
 If you want to write the outputs to a different cloud storage location, you can specify the cloud path in the `extract_output_gcs_dir` optional input in the workflow configuration.
+To access the interval lists for all of the output VCF shards:
+Click into your job from the job history tab.
+This page for your job will have a table with metadata from your job in it (such as workflow ID and the Run Cost) and the table will have a Links column.
+The icons/links in that column have additional job information.
+Job Manager
+Workflow Dashboard
+Execution directory
+There are two ways to get the interval lists from here.
+You can either use the UI in the Job Manager, or navigate for the correct path from the Execution directory.
+Using the Job Manager:
+If you prefer to use the job manager, click on the job manager link from the links column.
+From the List View tab, click into the GvsUnified page.
+This page's List View tab will show a list of all the sub-workflows in your job.
+From there, click into the GvsExtractCallset sub-workflow page.
+This page's List View tab will show a list of all tasks in the extract sub-workflow.
+You are interested in the SplitIntervals task which should be the 8th task.
+In the SplitIntervals row, find the icon in the outputs column and click on it.
+A popover will load, which will contain an array of the interval_files.
+These are the paths for the interval lists.
+If the popover does not load, you can click into the SplitIntervals Execution directory (which is in the Links column of this table).
+Using the Execution directory:
+Your jobs Execution directory contains artifacts from your job, including logs and the interval lists.
+You can access the interval lists by navigating to the directory for the SplitIntervals task inside the GvsExtractCallset sub-workflow.
+Once you have clicked on the link to the Execution directory, it will drop you into your workflow bucket.
+From there, click into the call-GvsUnified --> GvsUnified --> <unified job id (this will be the only option, so no lookup is needed)>
+Then select the extract sub-workflow: call-GvsExtractCallset --> GvsExtractCallset --> <extract job id (only option--no lookup needed)>
+Finally, select the SplitIntervals task: call-SplitIntervals and find the glob-<> directory.
+Inside that directory are the interval lists for the call set.
+The interval list paths will look something like this: gs://<workspace bucket id>/<submission id>/GvsJointVariantCalling/<workflow id>/call-GvsUnified/GvsUnified/<unified job id (only option--no lookup needed)>/call-GvsExtractCallset/GvsExtractCallset/<extract job id (only option--no lookup needed)>/call-SplitIntervals/glob-<task id>/0000000000-<callset id>.vcf.gz.interval_list
+(Note: there will also be a glob-<task id> file with a list of interval lists, but not their paths)
+Note:
+The interval lists are named consistently with the vcfs: 00000000.vcf.gz.interval-list will go with 00000000.vcf.gz and 00000000.vcf.gz.tbi
 ### Time and cost estimates
 Below are several examples of the time and cost of running the workflow.